srikanthkakumanu/DSA/newio/README.md

 [Table of contents](#table-of-contents) </br>

+**NIO** already provides **multiplexed I/O (combination of non-blocking I/O and readiness selecton)** to fecilitate the creation of highly scalable servers. **NIO2** provides **asynchronous I/O** that lets client code initiate an I/O operation and subsequently notifies the client when the operation is completed.

 Non-blocking mode improves performance by preventing a thread that performs a read or write operation on a channel from blocking until input is available or the output has been fully written.

 However, it doesn’t let an application determine if it can perform an operation without actually performing the operation.
 For example, when a non-blocking read operation succeeds, the application learns that the read operation is possible but also has read some data that must be managed.
 This duality prevents you from separating code that checks for stream readiness from the data-processing code without making your code significantly complicated.

 Asynchronous I/O overcomes this problem by letting the thread initiate the operation and immediately proceed to other work.
 The thread specifies some kind of **callback function** that is invoked when the operation finishes.

+**Asynchronous channels** are safe for use by multiple concurrent threads.
+Some channel implementations may support concurrent reading and writing, but may not allow more than one read and one write to be outstanding at any given time. **Asynchronous channels are two types namely asynchronous file channels and asynchronous socket channels.**

+- The **`java.nio.channels.AsynchronousChannel`** interface describes an asynchronous channel, which is a channel that supports asynchronous I/O operations (reads, writes, and so on).
+- **`CompletionHandler`** declares the methods to consume the result of an operation when it completes successfully, and to learn why the operation failed and take appropriate action.
+- **Asynchronous file channel:** The abstract **`java.nio.channels.AsynchronousFileChannel`** class describes an asynchronous channel for reading, writing, and manipulating a file.
+- **Asynchronous socket channels:** The abstract **`java.nio.channels.AsynchronousServerSocketChannel`** class describes an asynchronous channel for **stream-oriented listening sockets**.
+Its counterpart channel for **stream-oriented connecting sockets** is described by the abstract **`java.nio.channels.AsynchronousSocketChannel`** class.
+- **Asynchronous channel group:** The abstract **`java.nio.channels.AsynchronousChannelGroup`** class describes a grouping of asynchronous channels for the purpose of **resource sharing**.
+A group has an associated thread pool to which tasks are submitted, to handle I/O events and to dispatch to completion handlers that consume the results of asynchronous operations performed on the group’s channels.

+**Note:**

+`AsynchronousServerSocketChannels` and `AsynchronousSocketChannels` **belong to groups**.
+When we create them via the noargument open() method, the channel is bound to the **default group**, which is the system-wide channel group that’s automatically constructed and maintained by the Java virtual machine (JVM).
+The default group has an associated thread pool that creates new threads as needed. **AsynchronousFileChannels don’t belong to groups**.
+However, they are associated with a thread pool to which tasks are submitted, to handle I/O events and to dispatch to completion handlers that consume the results of I/O operations on the channel.
 ## **Completion of Socket channel Functionality**

 ---

 [Table of contents](#table-of-contents) </br>

-JDK 1.4 added the `DatagramChannel`, `ServerSocketChannel`, and `SocketChannel` classes to the `java.nio.channels` package.
+- JDK 1.4 added the `DatagramChannel`, `ServerSocketChannel`, and `SocketChannel` classes to the `java.nio.channels` package.

-However, lack of time prevented these classes from supporting binding and option configuration.
+- However, lack of time prevented these classes from supporting binding and option configuration.
 Also, channel-based multicast datagrams were not supported.
 JDK 7 added binding support and option configuration to the aforementioned classes.
 Also, it introduced a new `java.nio.channels.MulticastChannel` interface.
+- With NIO2, `DatagramChannel`, `ServerSocketChannel` and `SocketChannel` classes have been **extended to support binding, option configuration and channel based multicasting**
+- **`NetworkChannel` represents a channel to a network socket**.
+This interface is implemented by `DatagramChannel`, `ServerSocketChannel`, `SocketChannel`, `AsynchronousServerSocketChannel` and `AsynchronousSocketChannel`.

+**Channel based multicasting**:

+JDK 7 introduced support for channel-based IP multicasting. **It is the transmission of IP datagrams to members of a group (zero or more hosts identified by a single destination address)**.

+**Multicasting** is the Internet version of broadcasting in which a television or radio signal is broadcast from a source, and is available to everyone in the signal area with a suitable and active receiving device.

+A **group** is identified by a class D IP address, which is a multicast group IPv4 address that ranges from 224.0.0.1 through 239.255.255.255.
+A new receiver (client) joins a multicast group by connecting to the group via the group’s IP address.
+The receiver then listens for incoming datagrams.

+JDK 7 introduced the `java.nio.channels.MulticastChannel` interface to **support multicasting**. `MulticastChannel` extends `NetworkChannel` and is implemented by the `DatagramChannel` class.

 </div>